 RTL attributes must be written in the RTL files.
-They usually correspond to directives related to the mapping style of certain part of the logic, as well as preserving certain registers and nets, or controlling the design hierarchy in the final netlist.
+They usually choose the mapping style of certain part of the logic, as well as preserving certain registers and nets, or controlling the design hierarchy in the final netlist.

 For more information, see this link in the Vivado Design Suite User Guide: Synthesis (UG901) [Ref 8].